 This is a literature-based course that includes a variety of readings with related activities.
 These may be individual or group responses (either written or oral).
-These activities require you to have read beyond the literal level (to make inferences) so you can evaluate and question the content or message.
+Reading beyond the literal level (to make inferences) is necessary so you can evaluate and question the content.
 Be willing to critique and comment on the readings.